 Oxford Owls, Literacy Toolbox, Fluency Tutor, Rapid Reading.

 1. Memory support.

-Note independent research saying that skills improve on similar tasks, but do not transfer to other short-term memory tasks, and it questions the methodology of papers making claims.
+Note independent research says that skills improve on similar tasks, but do not transfer to other short-term memory tasks, and question the methodology of papers making claims.

 Is working memory training effective?
-A meta-analytic review.
+A meta-analytic review, and

 Do computerised training programmes designed to improve working memory work?

 Cogmed is a complete online system to help working memory suitable for all ages from pre-school to adult.
 This was originally developed in USA and there is a complete supporting network with training and chances to trying before signing up.

 Jungle memory is another American program accessible online and via subscription.
 It is designed to help students between the ages of 7 and 16 years.

 Both the above systems can become rather expensive over time so it may be worth considering the purchase of a one off download program or CD version such as offered by Lucid Memory Booster.